MariannBea/MariannBea.github.io/_posts/2021-09-06-movie-studio-profits-eda.md

 #### Making Money From Movies - Step 3: Exploratory Data Analysis

-This is the second post in a series about using data analysis to look for features that make movies more likely to be successful.
-The first post can be seen [here].
+This is the third post in a series about using data analysis to look for features that make movies more likely to be successful.
+The first post can be seen [here](https://mariannbea.github.io/machine%20learning/movie-studio-profits-inspecting-the-data/).

 Before using any machine learning models on the data, I took a closer look at the relationship between each of the features I thought might affect profits.
 I did this by graphing each variable separately against the inflation-adjusted profits to see what patterns could be observed.
 The type of graph I used varied according to the data.